 Single-system RBAC is a time tested and successful strategy, as it allows administrators to group users, group privileges and attach groups of privileges to groups of users, rather than attaching individual privileges to individual users.

 Identity management and access governance systems extend RBAC beyond single applications.
-Roles in an IAM system are sets of entitlements that may span multiple systems and applications.
-The key element of roles is to replace many technical entitlements with fewer roles that business users can understand.
-Business users can then a reasonable determination of which users should have which roles.
-This implicitly specifies which users should have which technical entitlements.
+Roles in an identity and access management (IAM) system are sets of entitlements that may span multiple systems and applications.
+The key element of roles is to replace many technical entitlements with fewer roles that business users can understand and which may be automatically assigned and/or revoked and which are easier to understand and manage when requested or reviewed manually.

-Roles consist of entitlements -- login accounts and security group memberships.
+Roles contain other entitlements -- login accounts and security group memberships.
 Roles are often also nested -- i.e., one role can contain others.
 Nesting roles can reduce the cost of role administration.

 Hitachi ID Identity Manager includes a complete infrastructure for managing user entitlements using role based access control (RBAC).